-Our credit risk arises from cash and cash equivalents, term deposits and short term investments and restricted cash, as well as credit exposures to receivables due from our customers, related parties and other parties.
+Our credit risk arises from cash and cash equivalents, term deposits and short term investments and restricted cash, as well as credit exposures to receivables due from our customers, related parties and other parties and available-for-sale debt securities.

-We believe that there is no significant credit risk associated with cash and cash equivalents, term deposits and short term investments and restricted cash for short-term bank loans which were held by reputable financial institutions in the jurisdictions where we are located.
+We believe that there is no significant credit risk associated with cash and cash equivalents, term deposits and short term investments and restricted cash which were held by reputable financial institutions in the jurisdictions where we are located.
 We believe that we are not exposed to unusual risks as these financial institutions have high credit quality.

-We have no significant concentrations of credit risk with respect to our customers and related parties, except for the account receivable from China Mobile and an advertising agent.
+We have no significant concentrations of credit risk with respect to our customers and related parties and available-for-sale debt securities.
 We assess the credit quality of, and set credit limits on our customers by taking into account their financial position, the availability of guarantees from third parties, their credit history and other factors such as current market conditions.